Maradox/osmdroid-wiki/Offline-Map-Tiles.md

 Out of the box, we have the following (any they are checked in this order)

  - Assets, you can place exploded zip archives in the assets folder of your app
- - Local file system
+ - Local file system (archives like zip, sqlite, etc)
- - Network sources cache
+ - Network sources cache - by default /sdcard/osmdroid/tiles/SOURCE/Z/X/Y.extension
- - Network sources
+ - Network sources - download what you need, when you need it